JorisPianezze/mesonh_beta_test_guide/docs/source/external_ressources/external_data/extract_hrrr_data/extract_hrrr_data.rst

 Using the files
 ------------------------------------
+Only available since MNH-V6-0-0.

-Simply fill in PRE_REAL1.nam namelist the HATMFILE field with the file name hrrr.tRRz.wrffHH.grib2
+Simply fill the HATMFILE field in PRE_REAL1.nam with the file name hrrr.tRRz.wrffHH.grib2.